Ontario Tort Claims Explained

 - Wrongful death

 - Defective products

-If you have been injured in Ontario by another’s wrongful act — whether intentional or unintentional, and whether your injury is physical, emotional, psychological, or financial — you may have a tort claim.
-To obtain the compensation you deserve, you should hire a qualified Ontario personal-injury lawyer.
+If you have been injured by another’s wrongful act – whether intentional or unintentional, and whether your injury is physical, emotional, psychological, or financial – you may have a tort claim.
+Let us help you obtain the compensation you deserve, you should hire a qualified Ontario personal injury lawyer.